owaspsamm/website/content/en/user-day/2021/_index.md

 keywords: ["about","what is","questions", "event", "user"]
 ---

-On **May 27th, 2021** we had our seconde OWASP SAMM User Day.
+On **May 27th, 2021** we had our second OWASP SAMM User Day.
 Once again, we want to thank all our speakers and attendees for being a part of our community!

 ## Presentations